TedHusted/awake/awake.md/awake.md

 Selene: Alternate?

-Idisi: Just do it, Captain.
+Idisi: Do it, Captain.

 Selene: Yes, Idisi. — I do see something … It’s connecting!
 The ship is powering up.

-Idisi: Quickly but carefully, return to the colony.
-I believe we have been overrun by Omnibots.
-The emergency venting system may be blocked.
+Idisi: Return to the colony.
+Quickly but carefully.
+We may have been overrun by Omnibots.
+The emergency venting system is blocked.
 You need to open the iris or find some way in.

 Selene: Yes, Idisi.
 We are en route.

 ***

-The lights glow dimly, grow slightly brighter, and then level off as auxiliary power for the colony kicks in.
+ Auxiliary power for the colony kicks in.
+The lights glow, grow brighter, and then level off.

 Smoke, fire, sparks.
 Command Center is in shambles.
-The entire wall to the hallway is blown in.
+The entire wall to the hallway is gone.
 Battlebots are streaming in from one side.
 The Watch Team turns to meet the threat, best they can.

 Oceanus: Phoebe, follow me.